 5-year route is a standard one, meaning you can qualify for permanent residency after 5 years in the UK.
 The 1st visa is for 30 months (2.5 years) if you apply inside the UK, such as when switching from a Student visa.
 Or for 33 months (2.5 years + 3 months) if you apply outside the UK.
 Then extension for further 2.5 years, then settlement.

 10-year route is used when you have serious, exceptional circumstances why you cannot meet the requirements of the standard route.
 The 1st visa is again for 30 months (2.5 years), but you need further 3 visas until you can settle in the UK after 10 years.
 There may be better solutions, however, such as switching from the 10 to 5-year route or settling after 10 years on any visas.

-It’s the same for all the above options.
-Can be income from employment or self-employment in the UK, savings in the UK or abroad or other permitted sources (or combination).
+It is the same for all options in the standard 5-year route.
+Can be income from employment or self-employment in the UK or abroad, savings, property income and other permitted sources (or combination).
 Savings amount is £62,500 and not £16,000 or £18,600 as it is often (wrongly) thought.
-We have a detailed page on Financial Requirement here,, after al, it is our speciality and we have unbeatable expertise.
+We have a detailed page on Financial Requirement here.
+It is our speciality and we have unbeatable expertise!

-By far the biggest challenge is to figure out what supporting evidence you need to provide based on your circumstances.
-When you start an application with us, the first thing we do is make a list of documents that is tailored to your situation and cover Financial, English and the rest – all in one place.
+By far the biggest challenge is to figure out what supporting evidence you need in your circumstances.
+When you engage our services, we make a list of documents that is tailored to your situation and cover Financial, English and the rest – all in one place!

-Contrary to the press telling Meghan Markle she could do so after 3 years in the UK (we hope she wasn’t listening), a spouse of UK citizen has to secure permanent residency first (Indefinite Leave to Remain) after 5 years and only then can apply for naturalisation.
-An unmarried partner has to wait for a year after ILR.
+A spouse or a registered civil partner of a UK citizen has to secure permanent residency after 5 years, then can apply for naturalisation.
+An unmarried partner has to wait for a year after permanent residency.